 Brunel’s world famous Clifton Suspension Bridge is the symbol of Bristol – but how and why was it built?
 Cross the Avon Gorge 75 metres above the high tide mark and find out why the design of the Bridge changed so many times, how daredevil bridge builders managed to get the suspension chains from one side to the other, the impressive secret discovered 140 years after the bridge first opened - and what the mysterious Latin inscription ‘Suspensa Vix Via Fit’ really means.

 Our brand new Visitor Information Centre is situated at the Leigh Woods end of the bridge.
 It contains information about the competition to design the bridge, its construction and completion and how it is maintained today.
-You can watch a DVD about the bridge, see objects from our collection (including streoscopic images and original souvenirs) and browse our shop, where you'll find books, postcards and souvenirs.
-Although we do not have a cafe, we sell water and luxury ice cream - and you can visit our Coffee Cart during the summer season or find plenty of places to eat and drink in Clifton Village.
+You can watch a DVD about the bridge, see objects from our collection (including stereoscopic images and original souvenirs) and browse our shop, where you'll find books, postcards and souvenirs.
+Although we do not have a cafe, we sell luxury ice cream - and you can visit our Coffee Cart during the summer season or find plenty of places to eat and drink in Clifton Village.

 Entrance is free and we are open 10am-5pm daily throughout the year except Christmas Eve, Christmas Day and New Year's Day.
 We are open reduced hours on Boxing Day from 11am-4pm.
 (We may not be able to accommodate large groups unless a timeslot has been booked in advance.
 Recommended donation £20 per a group of 30 - please contact Kat Tudor at email@example.com to make an enquiry.)

 Free Wifi is available to all visitors.

 We provide free tours from the Clifton toll booth at 3pm every Saturday and Sunday from Easter Sunday to October.
-If you would like to book a tour for a school or adult group, please visit our group or school visits pages.
+There's no need to book, simply meet your guide at the Clifton Toll Booth on the Bristol side of the bridge.

 Bringing the children?